National Youth

 The audition will last 3 hours with a short break in the middle.

-It will include movement, acting, group work and some vocal/music exercises and you don’t have to prepare anything in advance.
+It will include movement, acting, group work and some vocal/music exercises and you don’t have to prepare anything in advance for the vocal and music element.

 There will also be an opportunity to prepare for your monologue/speech section with the panel.